Trehalose

-Trehalose (from Turkish tıgala – a sugar derived from insect cocoons + -ose) is a sugar consisting of two molecules of glucose.
-It is also known as mycose or tremalose.
-Some bacteria, fungi, plants and invertebrate animals synthesize it as a source of energy, and to survive freezing and lack of water.

-Extracting trehalose was once a difficult and costly process, but around 2000, the Hayashibara company (Okayama, Japan) discovered an inexpensive extraction technology from starch.
-Trehalose has high water retention capabilities, and is used in food, cosmetics and as a drug.
-A procedure developed in 2017 using trehalose allows sperm storage at room temperatures.

-Structure
+Trehalose is a sugar derived from two molecules of glucose.
 Trehalose is a disaccharide formed by a 1,1-glycosidic bond between two α-glucose units.
 It is found in nature as a disaccharide and also as a monomer in some polymers.
-Two other isomers exist, α,β-trehalose, otherwise known as neotrehalose, and β,β-trehalose (also referred to as isotrehalose).
-Neotrehalose has not been isolated from a living organism.
-Isotrehalose is also yet to be isolated from a living organism, but was found in starch hydroisolates.
+Two other stereoisomers exist: α,β-trehalose, also called neotrehalose, and β,β-trehalose, also called isotrehalose.
+Neither of these alternate isomers has been isolated from living organisms, but isotrehalose has been found in starch hydroisolates.
+Some bacteria, fungi, plants and invertebrate animals synthesize it as a source of energy, and to survive freezing and lack of water.

 Synthesis

 At least three biological pathways support trehalose biosynthesis.
 An industrial process can derive trehalose from corn starch.